Contact Us

 The Discovery Phase

-The project discovery phase can best be described as the initial scoping stage of the developmental process.
+The project discovery phase can best be described as the initial scoping stage of the development process.

 The ultimate aim here is to undertake an upfront analysis of the processes involved in the P2P payment mobile app development.

-To have a successful discovery phase, you’ll need to set up a series of meetings with everyone playing an important role in creating the product.
+To have a successful discovery phase, you’ll need to set up a series of meetings with everyone who plays a key role in creating the product.

 This phase will involve the following aspects:

-In fact, the analysis of an idea helps to identify users’ pains.
-While the research of a target audience helps to find out how a hypothesis of your mobile payment app matches real life.
+In fact, analyzing an idea helps identify users’ pain points.
+Researching a target audience helps determine how a hypothesis for your mobile payment app aligns with real-life scenarios.

-In terms of product management, this step of the discovery phase is called product discovery.
+In terms of product management, this step of the project discovery phase is called product discovery.

-We generate or identify, systemize, and prioritize the business hypotheses we would like to test using our app idea via landing pages, paid ads, or a Minimum Viable Product.
+At this point, we generate or identify, systemize, and prioritize the business hypotheses we would like to test using our app idea via landing pages, paid ads, or an MVP in business.

 Conduct Competitors’ Research